Baldwin V of Jerusalem: Background

 Baldwin of Montferrat was born in December 1177 or January 1178 to Sibylla, sister of King Baldwin IV of Jerusalem, after whom he was named.
 His father, William of Montferrat, had died in June 1177.
-Though only 16, the king was not expected to live long, nor could he marry and have children, because he had contracted leprosy and was growing weaker.
+Though only 16, the King was not expected to live long, nor could he marry and have children, because he had contracted leprosy and was growing weaker.
 Baldwin had thus been expected to succeed his uncle.
-By July 1178, the king recognized his sister as his new heir presumptive.
-Her son, Baldwin of Montferrat, followed her in the line of succession.
+By July 1178, the King recognized his sister as his heir presumptive.
+Her son followed her in the line of succession.

 The Kingdom of Jerusalem, a Crusader state in the Levant ruled by Catholic Franks, was often threatened by the neighbouring Muslim powers.

-Because of the king's illness, it was imperative that the young Baldwin's mother, Sibylla, remarry soon; she married Guy of Lusignan in early 1180 and had four daughters with him.
+Because of the King's illness, it was imperative that the young Baldwin's mother, Sibylla, remarry soon; she married Guy of Lusignan in early 1180 and had four daughters with him.
 Baldwin IV initially intended Guy to become the next king, but soon realized that Guy was a poor candidate because of his unpopularity with the barons of the Kingdom of Jerusalem and rulers of the neighbouring Crusader states, Prince Bohemond III of Antioch and Count Raymond III of Tripoli.